ChengCK18/LibraryManagementSystem/README.md

 # LibraryManagementSystem
-First 'big' school project
+First school project

-This program is just a prototype, it uses text files to store data.
+This program is just a prototype and it uses text files to store data.
 This program is far from a complete Library Management System.
 To run this program, just simply get all the files into a same folder and use command prompt to execute the program.
 Using the command,

 python OrionGUI.py